albanpuech/risky-biscuits-project/README.md

 Indeed, when looking at the average position of each beer style, Sour Ale is first with 1.0, followed by Stout with 2.0, IPA with 3.2 and Porter with 3.8.
 However, when observing the most rated beers, Sour Ale is not even in the top three!
 Its average position is in fact 5.4.
 The top four are IPA with 1.0, Pale Ale with 2.0, Brown Ale at 3,3 and Porter at 3.7.
 This means that the most popular beer is not necessarily the most preferred.

 Although these are only small varibilites, we chose to investigate these with the different climate factors to see if they might be more consequential.
-However, for the three categories that are climate schemes, seasonal precipitations and heat levels, the top three beers are the same (Sour Ale, Stout, IPA) and so are the most rated beers (IPA, Pale Ale, Brown Ale).
+However, for the three categories that are climate schemes, seasonal precipitations and heat levels, the top three beers are the same (Sour Ale, Stout, IPA) and so are the most-rated beers (IPA, Pale Ale, Brown Ale).

+ADD WORD CLOUD THAT CHARACTERISE THESE BEERS?

 In summary, the ratings given to the beer styles between the various climates are significantly different.
 But, the ratings of the beer styles for the different climate factors are very similar.
-Therefore, the beer styles' ranking doesn't seem to be affected by the climate.
-This can make us think that there is a different appreciation of the beers in general (ie. higher or lower ratings for all beer styles), but the order of their preferance is the same.
+Therefore, the beer style rankings don't seem to be affected by the climate.
+This can make us think that there is a different appreciation of the beers in general (ie. higher or lower ratings for all beer styles), but the order of their preference is the same.
 We therefore need to find a new parameter to investigate that could clarify the difference in ratings given to the various beers.

 ## 🍻 Climate and Alcohol Level of Beers